dortania/GPU-Buyers-Guide/modern-gpus/nvidia-gpu.md

 ### **Kepler Series(GK 106 Variants)**

-GPUs running the GK 106 core have the unfortunate concequene of having a serious issue regarding VRAM leakage.
-This means that there's a high chance of disotrion and overall instabilty when running these GPUs which unfortuanty have no real solution as even installing web drivers has no affect.
+GPUs running the GK 106 core have the unfortunate consequence of having a serious issue regarding VRAM leakage.
+This means that there's a high chance of distortion and overall instability when running these GPUs which unfortunately have no real solution as even installing web drivers has no affect.
 A list of GPUs with this core can be found [here](https://www.techpowerup.com/gpu-specs/nvidia-gk106.g186)

 Second generation Kepler: